Alzheimer’s and Advanced Directives: Planning for Future Care

 The intricate nature of these genetic factors highlights the importance of rigorous research in expanding our understanding of this devastating disease.

-The progression of Alzheimer’s Disease is generally measured in three stages: the preclinical stage, mild (MCI), and dementia due to Alzheimer’s pathology.
+The progression of Alzheimer’s Disease is generally measured in three stages: the preclinical stage, mild (MCI), and due to Alzheimer’s pathology.

 The rate at which the disease progresses varies widely among individuals, depending on both genetic makeup and environmental influences.